Electronic Manufacturing Services & Original Design Manufacturing

 • Materials Sourcing

-Entities in the Electronic Manufacturing Services (EMS) & Original Design Manufacturing (ODM) industry rely on numerous critical materials as key inputs for finished products.
-Many of these inputs have few or no available substitutes and are often sourced from deposits concentrated in few countries, many of which are subject to geopolitical uncertainty.
-Other sustainability impacts related to climate change, land use, resource scarcity, and conflict in regions where the industry’s supply chain operates are also increasingly shaping the industry’s ability to source materials.
-Additionally, increased competition for these materials due to growing global demand from other sectors can result in price increases and supply risks.
-The ability of entities to manage potential materials shortages, supply disruptions, price volatility, and reputational risks is made more difficult by the fact that they commonly source materials from supply chains that often lack transparency.
-Failure to effectively manage this issue can lead to an inability to access necessary materials, reduced margins, constrained revenue growth, and/or higher costs or capital.
+Entities in the Electronic Manufacturing Services (EMS) & Original Design Manufacturing (ODM) industry rely on numerous critical materials as important inputs for finished products.
+Many of these inputs have few or no available substitutes and often are sourced in a few countries, many of which may be subject to geopolitical uncertainty.
+Other sustainability impacts related to climate change, land use, resource scarcity and conflict in regions where the industry’s supply chain operates are also increasingly shaping the industry’s ability to source materials.
+Additionally, increased competition for these materials because of growing global demand from other sectors may result in price increases and supply risks.
+Since entities commonly source materials from supply chains that often lack transparency, they may face increasing difficulty managing potential materials shortages, supply disruptions, price volatility and reputational risks.
+Failure to effectively manage sourcing may constrain access to necessary materials, reduce margins, impair revenue growth or increase costs of capital.

 Select up to 4 industries